Anglia-Ruskin-IoT-Labs/imirror/README.md

-# imirror
+# iMirror

-iMirror with a motion sensor and an API to control, and modify it
+**This is a smart mirror with a motion sensor and an API to control and customize its interface.**

 It displays weather, news and time, and also displays amazon alexa textfielfds from cards accepting the payload from an endpoint.